anycable/graphql-anycable/README.md

 ## Configuration

-GraphQL-Anycable uses [anyway_config] to configure itself.
+GraphQL-AnyCable uses [anyway_config] to configure itself.
 There are several possibilities to configure this gem:

  1. Environment variables: